nagasudhirpulla/taming_python/blog/skills/matplotlib_legend_bottom.md

 Please make sure that you covered the [post on basics](https://nagasudhir.blogspot.com/2020/05/intro-to-matplotlib.html)
 <hr/>

-Sometimes we may require to have the main axis lines to be intersecting at (0,0) of the subplot.
-We will control the positioning of `spines` to achieve this.
+Sometimes we might want to place the legend at the bottom of a matplotlib plot

 ```python
 import matplotlib.pyplot as plt